gazzmanzx6/ZXPicoIF2Lite/README.md

 ## Z80 & SNA Snapshot Compatibility
 As of v0.3 the interface supports Z80 & SNA snapshots that have been converted into a ROM cartridge.
 This works with 48k and 128k snapshots.
 I've included a small utility, [Z80toROM](https://github.com/TomDDG/ZXPicoIF2Lite/blob/main/z80torom.c), which converts snapshots into the correct format and outputs a header file to include in the `rominc` folder as per normal ROMs.

+Usage: `./Z80toROM <options> infile.z80/sna '<displayname>'`

+Options:

+    -b produce binary file instead of header

+    -s force final loader into screen

+  If no displayname given infile filename will be used.

 The conversion of the snapshot to ROM is relatively simple and takes advantage of ROM paging and ability to switch off the interface.
 It works as follows:
 - ROM 0 has the loader and compressed Memory Bank 5 (memory lcoation 0x4000, the one with the screen)